New — Take a 360° Virtual Tour of our centre. Explore every space before you visit.

 Why Choose Cadabam’s for Postpartum Mental Health Care

-At Cadabam’s, we offer specialised, women-centred psychiatric care backed by over three decades of experience.
+At Cadabam’s, we offer specialised, women-centred psychiatric care backed by over 33 years of experience.
 Our integrated approach combines medical treatment, emotional support, and holistic wellness programs designed specifically for new mothers navigating postpartum mental health challenges.

 With a strong focus on mother–baby bonding, family involvement, and compassionate recovery, we’re committed to being your trusted partner in healing, every step of the way.